OWASP/www-project-threat-dragon/docs-2/development/environment.md

 {% include breadcrumb.html %}

+Environment variables are used to configure the Threat Dragon web application.
+The desktop version of Threat Dragon does not need these variables.

 Refer to the various [environment variables]({{ '/docs-2/install-environment/' | relative_url }})
 that are available to configure the web application.